Daniel Ogunmodede

-Daniel Ogunmodede (born 19 May 1980) is a Nigerian professional football manager who is the head coach of Nigeria Premier Football League club Remo Stars and an assistant manager for the Nigeria national football team.
+Daniel Ogunmodede (born 19 May 1980) is a Nigerian professional football manager who is the head coach of Nigeria Premier Football League club Kano Pillars and an assistant manager for the Nigeria national football team.
 From 2021 to 2022, Ogunmodede was the assistant coach of Portuguese club CD Feirense under Rui Ferreira.

 Early life and education

 Born in Ogun State, Nigeria, Ogunmodede spent his early years looking to become a medical doctor, per his father's wishes.
 He would later obtain two degrees, one in physiology from Ladoke Akintola University of Technology and another in human kinetics from the University of Ilorin.

 Coaching career

 Early career

 Ogunmodede initially pursued a career in football, but an appendix operation prevented him from reaching the professional level.
 Following medical advice, he discontinued playing to avoid serious health risks.

 Crown FC

 After shifting his focus to coaching with his parents' encouragement, he was noticed by the late Crown F.C. chairman, Chief Olagbenro.
 Chief Olagbenro subsequently granted him a scholarship to pursue coaching training at Nigeria's National Institute of Sports, with the arrangement that he would complete an internship at the club upon earning his coaching certificate.
 Although Chief Olagbenro passed away before the program was completed, the late chairman's wishes were honoured, and the opportunity for the internship was still provided.